-Max Duggan and TCU stun No. 9 Longhorns again 33-31
+Max Duggan and TCU beat No. 9 Longhorns again 33-31

-AUSTIN, Texas (AP) — TCU quarterback Max Duggan ran for the go-ahead score with 4 minutes left and the Horned Frogs’ defense made it stand with a goal-line fumble recovery to stun No. 9 Texas 33-31 Saturday in a game that had 26 penalties and ended when TCU took a safety as time ran out.
+AUSTIN, Texas (AP) — Texas ran out of comebacks against Max Duggan and TCU.

+The Horned Frogs quarterback ran for the go-ahead score with 4 minutes left and the defense made it stand with a goal-line fumble recovery to beat No. 9 Texas Saturday in a game that had 26 penalties and ended with TCU taking a safety to run out the final seconds of a 33-31 victory.
-Texas looked primed for its second straight fourth-quarter comeback when Sam Ehlinger connected on a 52-yard pass to Keontay Ingram to put the Longohorns in scoring position.
-But Ingram fumbled on the TCU 1-yard-line with 2:32 to play.

-Darwin Barlow ran 9 yards to pick up a big first down for the Horned Frogs.
-Duggan then took a deep snap all the way to the back of the end zone to run out the final 6 seconds.

-TCU (1-1, 1-1 Big 12) is now 7-2 against Texas since joining the Big 12 in 2012.
-The Texas loss delivers another blow to the Big 12’s College Football Playoff hopes.
-The Longhorns (2-1, 1-1) and Oklahoma, who were the league’s highest ranked teams, have now dropped early home games to unranked opponents.
+In doing so, the Horned Frogs (1-1, 1-1) dealt another tough blow to the Big 12’s College Football Playoff hopes now that Texas and Oklahoma, the league’s highest-ranked teams at the beginning of the season, each have early home losses to unranked opponents.

+“Find a way.
+You’ve got to take ball games,” TCU coach Gary Patterson said.
+He’s now 7-2 against Texas since TCU joined the Big 12 in 2012.

+“It was better to take the safety than it was try and punt it and let them be able to get a long throw.
+You wanted to take the ball out of their hands,” Patterson said. “”Simple.”

-Duggan made his first start of the season after missing much of training camp while treating a previously undiagnosed heart condition.
+Duggan led TCU’s upset of Texas last season as a freshman.
+He made his first start of the disrupted 2020 season after missing much of training camp while treating a previously undiagnosed heart condition.
 He passed for 231 yards and ran for 79 more and scored twice.
 His late 26-yard TD run caught the Texas defense by surprise as he had a clear path to the end zone.

 Ehlinger threw four touchdown passes on an otherwise difficult day for him.
 Ehlinger was just 17 of 36 for 236 yards.
 His 14 touchdown passes in three games lead the nation.